USS Theodore Roosevelt Returns to Sea

-NAVAL BASE GUAM (May 21, 2020) The aircraft carrier USS Theodore Roosevelt (CVN 71) departs Apra Harbor following an extended visit to Guam in the midst of the COVID-19 global pandemic.
+NAVAL BASE GUAM (May 21, 2020) Rear Adm.
+John Menoni, Commander, Joint Region Marianas, explains the equipment and capabilities of aircraft carrier USS Theodore Roosevelt (CVN 71) to Guam Gov. Lou Leon Guerrero and Lt.
+Gov. Josh Tenorio.
+Theodore Roosevelt departed Apra Harbor May 21, following an extended visit to Guam in the midst of the COVID-19 global pandemic.
 Theodore Roosevelt is underway conducting carrier qualifications during a deployment to the Indo-Pacific.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class MacAdam Kane Weissman)
+(U.S. Navy photo by Engineman 1st Class Thomas N. Turner)

 |Date Taken: